 In addition to writing, Frank Ryan has directed his own commercial art gallery and has retained strong links with the artistic community.
 He is a gregarious and entertaining speaker, which has helped to make him popular with the live media.
 His philosophy is based on the importance of fun in everybody's daily life.
 He is married with two children.

-Discover a lot more about Frank P Ryan at Authorsden, including blog, news items, feature articles on writing and much more.
+Discover a lot more about Frank at Goodreads and Authorsden, including blog, news items, feature articles on writing and much more.